jsommers/switchyard/README.rst

 Credits
 -------

-I gratefully acknowledge support from the National Science Foundation.
-The materials here are based upon work supported by the NSF under grant CNS-1054985 ("CAREER: Expanding the functionality of Internet routers").
+I gratefully acknowledge support from the NSF.
+The materials here are based upon work supported by the National Science Foundation under grants CNS-1814537 ("NeTS: Small: RUI: Automating Active Measurement Metadata Collection and Analysis"; 2018-2021)  and CNS-1054985 ("CAREER: Expanding the functionality of Internet routers"; 2011-2017).

 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author and do not necessarily reflect the views of the National Science Foundation.

 License
 -------

-Copyright 2015-2019 Joel Sommers.
+Copyright 2015-2020 Joel Sommers.
 All rights reserved.

 The Switchyard software is distributed under terms of the GNU General Public License, version 3.
 See below for the standard GNU GPL v3 copying text.